Sunday, February 15, 2015

 1. Return the way you entered (unless you go in from Cosby).
 Get off Exit 20 on I-40, which is about fifty miles west of Asheville.

-2. Take the time to use a tripod...the elk are going anywhere!
+2. Take the time to use a tripod...the elk aren't going anywhere!

 3. Arrived at or near first light.
 The elk seem to know you're coming and enter the field right on the sun's cue!

 4. Oh yeah, be sure you have a large memory card or two in your camera.
 I heard a couple of people who were having to delete frames in order to continue shooting.
 Shoot lots and delete later.
 You never know which snap is the frame you will want to sell or frame!